robertorcosta/azure-docs.pt-br/articles/aks/use-pod-security-policies.md

 ## <a name="clean-up-resources"></a>Limpar os recursos

-Para desativar a política de segurança do pod, use novamente o comando [az aks update.][az-aks-update] O exemplo a seguir desativa a política de segurança do pod no nome de cluster *myAKSCluster* no grupo de recursos chamado *myResourceGroup*:
+Para desabilitar a política de segurança de Pod, use o comando [AZ AKs Update][az-aks-update] novamente.
+O exemplo a seguir desabilita a política de segurança de Pod no nome do cluster *myAKSCluster* no grupo de recursos chamado *MyResource*Group:

 ```azurecli-interactive
 az aks update \